 Football – $5,680,441

-David Shaw is currently the head coach of football at Stanford University, where he has spent the entirety of his career as head coach, after taking the position in 2011.
+David Shaw is currently the head coach of football for the Stanford University Cardinal, for whom he has spent the entirety of his career as head coach, after taking the position in 2011.
 Shaw started his career as an assistant coach at Western Washington University in 1995 before going to the NFL in 1997 with the Philadelphia Eagles.
 He then worked with the Oakland Raiders and the Baltimore Ravens before returning to the NCAA in 2006 at the University of San Diego.
 In 2007, Shaw arrived at Stanford, where he was initially an assistant coach under Jim Harbaugh (number one on this list).
 Shaw took over as head coach after Harbaugh left for the NFL.

 After the 2017–18 season, Shaw’s overall coaching record is 73–22, all of it at Stanford.